sample-acct/MSc-Project/README.md

 - input data can be found in *_data folders and in the dino_Ps.mat file and dino_imgs_input folder for the dino data

+Dinosaur dataset is from the University of Oxford Robotics Research Group Bird and Beethoven datasets are from the Technical University of Munich Computer Vision Group

 ### spacecarve.py

 - contains space carving class